How to Make the Perfect Pavlova

 Both Australia and New Zealand have laid claim to the recipe but I will let them fight it out among themselves!
 What is unquestionable is that the dessert is still enormously popular in both countries and around the world.

 Pavlova is a glorious dessert made simply from egg whites and sugar (meringue).
-It has a unique squidgy texture thanks to the addition of vinegar (or lemon) and a little cornflour (cornstarch).
+The meringue shell is crisp with a unique marshmallowy texture within thanks to the addition of vinegar and cornstarch.

-The egg whites are whipped until they reach soft peaks and then the sugar is added very gradually until the meringue is light as air, glossy and so thick you could hold the bowl over your head without fearing it would fall out.
-Not that I advise you to do that last part!
+The egg whites are whipped until they reach soft peaks and then the sugar is added gradually until the meringue is light as air, glossy and so thick you could hold the bowl over your head without fearing it would fall out.

-The meringue is then spooned or piped onto a tray and baked for a long time – usually over an hour – at a low temperature which dries it out until it becomes crisp on the outside while retaining some moisture within.
+The meringue is then spooned or piped onto a tray and baked at a low temperature which dries it out until it becomes crisp on the outside while retaining some moisture within.

-Once the pavlova shell has cooled it is filled – usually with freshly whipped sweetened cream and fresh berries or tropical fruit which undercut some of the sweetness.
+Once the pavlova shell has cooled it is filled with freshly whipped sweetened cream and fresh berries or tropical fruit which undercut some of the sweetness.

 Making the perfect pavlova every time takes a little practice but once you master the recipe you will have perfect results every time!